TransCanada uncooperative with pipeline plans, RDBN says - BC Local News

 The regional district added that TransCanada confirmed it is developing emergency response plans with its contractors but couldn’t commit to letting the RDBN review or see the draft plans once they’re complete.

-In response, CGL spokesperson Natasha Westover said in an email to Black Press that the company “has been fully engaged with the RDBN on issues of importance to residents including emergency response and fire protection.
+In response, CGL spokesperson Natasha Westover said in an email to Lakes District News that the company “has been fully engaged with the RDBN on issues of importance to residents including emergency response and fire protection.
 CGL and our contractors have fire prevention and response plans in place and we will continue to work directly with the District to provide that information.”

 Another concern of the district is that the CGL project will exacerbate the spread of invasive plants from the pipeline onto nearby lands.